-The Regulator continued the implementation of the European Commission's network codes to establish a unified, coordinated, and appropriate single day-ahead and intraday electricity market coupling, being more focused on security and emergency management issues in 2019.
+The Regulator continued the implementation of the European Commission's network codes to establish a unified, coordinated, and appropriate single day-ahead and intraday electricity market coupling, being more focused on system operation, security and emergency management issues in 2020.

-An important step towards fulfilling the synchronization of the Baltic States' electricity systems with the electricity systems of Continental Europe in 2025 has been taken, as the second phase of the Synchronization project has been received by Regulator and the EU funding for the project should follow.
+An important step towards fulfilling the synchronization of the Baltic States' electricity systems with the electricity systems of Continental Europe in 2025 has been taken, as the second phase of the Synchronization project has been accepted by Regulator and the EU funding for the project followed.
+The evaluation of necessary reserves for ensuring Baltic States electricity systems stable and secure operation after synchronization with Continental Europe in 2025.